 Get to Know Your Home Loan to Land a Low Rate

-- Comparing notes with the loan officer or broker what adjustments your loan is subject to
+- Asking the loan officer or broker what adjustments your loan is subject to

-- And shopping your rate with other lenders
+- Then shopping your rate with other banks and mortgage lenders

 In many situations, borrowers may not realize that their particular loan scenario carries few, if any adjustments, which will ultimately allow them to qualify at a low par rate.